Santosh-Sah/Monitoring-Tool/Help.md

 Here are some other features and tips you should know when using "Monitoring Tool" :

-You should read the tooltips when you move your mouse over a control, there are some useful informations.
+*You should read the tooltips when you move your mouse over a control, there are some useful informations.
 'Escape' key should close opened forms.
 Middle-mouse-click on a listview should copy the informations displayed for the selected items into the clipboard.
 'Right-click -> Menu Copy to clipboard' allows to copy some specific informations to the clipboard.
 Ctrl+Shift keys on an item on a listview will display the pending tasks concerning the item.
 Double-click on an item on a listview (or F7 key) will display the list of properties about the item.
-Ctrl+F keys on a listview on the process detailed view will display a useful search panel on the bottom of the window.
+Ctrl+F keys on a listview on the process detailed view will display a useful search panel on the bottom of the window.*

+***Some of the features of "Monitoring Tool" are not available with remote monitoring.
+On the help file available above, if the name of a command is black, the command is available for all types of connection (local, WMI and server).
+If it's green, it's available for both local and remote via server.
+If it's blue it's only available for a local machine.***